ayyjohn/ayyjohn.github.io/_posts/2021-02-02-python-easter-eggs.markdown

 ---
 layout: post
-title:  "My Intro to the CPython Source Code"
+title:  "Baby's Intro to the CPython Source Code"
 alternate-title:  "Fun in Programming (maybe as a followup post)"
 date:   2021-02-02 11:00:17 -0800
 permalink: /posts/:title